The Teachers College is accredited by the Council for the Accreditation of Educator Preparation. Learn more.

 Our 100 percent online program adds the Indiana license for exceptional needs — intense interventions to your existing teaching license.
 Learn to support the needs of students with moderate to profound intellectual impairment, multiple disabilities, orthopedic impairment, autism, traumatic brain injury, and other disability categories.

 The developmental levels covered by this license will be based upon the developmental levels on your existing teaching license.

-If you intend to obtain a teaching license in exceptional needs — intense interventions, you are required to get a licensure evaluation from Ball State’s Office of Teacher Education Services before starting the program.
+If you intend to obtain a teaching license in exceptional needs — intense interventions, you are required to get a license evaluation from Ball State’s Office of Teacher Education Services before starting the program.
 The evaluation will provide you with a list of courses and exam requirements for an approved Indiana teaching license in intense interventions.

 Potential courses* required for this license addition are: